 AFG's fixed-indexed annuities provide policyholders with a crediting rate tied, in part, to the performance of an existing stock market index.
 AFG attempts to mitigate the risk in the index-based component of these products through the purchase of call options on the appropriate index.
 AFG's strategy is designed so that the change in the fair value of the call option assets will generally offset the economic change in the liabilities from the index participation.
 Both the index-based component of the annuities and the related call options are considered derivatives that must be adjusted for changes in fair value through earnings each period.
 The fair values of these derivatives are impacted by actual and expected stock market performance and interest rates as well as other factors.
 For a list of other factors impacting the fair value of the index-based component of AFG's annuity benefits accumulated, see Note D - "Fair Value Measurements" to the financial statements.
-The net change in fair value of derivatives related to fixed-indexed annuities increased annuity benefits by \$48 million in the first nine months of 2017 compared to \$107 million in the first nine months of 2017, the negative impact of lower than anticipated interest rates on the fair value of these derivatives was partially offset by the positive impact of strong stock market performance.
-During the first nine months of 2016, significantly lower than anticipated interest rates had an unfavorable impact on the fair value of these derivatives that was partially offset by the impact of an increase in the stock market.
+The net change in fair value of derivatives related to fixed-indexed annuities increased annuities by \$48 million in the first nine months of 2017 compared to \$107 million in the first nine months of 2016.
+During the first nine months of 2017, the negative impact of lower than anticipated interest rates on the fair value of these derivatives was partially offset by the positive impact of strong stock market performance.
+During the first nine months of 2016, significantly lower than anticipated interest rates on the fair value of these derivatives was partially offset by the positive impact of strong stock market experimence.
+During the first nine months of 2016, significantly lower than anticipated interest rates on the fair value of these derivatives was partially offset by the impact of an increase in the stock market.
 As a percentage of average fixed annuity benefits accumulated, this net expense decreased 0.31 percentage points to 0.20% from 0.51% for the first nine months of 2017 compared to the first nine months of 2016.